docker/machine/docs/dockermachine.md

  - `--vmwarevsphere-pool`: Resource pool for Docker VM.
  - `--vmwarevsphere-vcenter`: IP/hostname for vCenter (or ESXi if connecting directly to a single host).

+The VMware vSphere driver uses the latest boot2docker image.